PHSC138/writeups/nuidt quals/kebabSTO/WRITEUP.md

 Going through this dump we see it's 802.11 so we can't actually see what the packets are...
 We have a full 4 way handshake
 <img src='EAPOL.png'/>
-and the SSID wifiAccess from packet 761/765... etc.
+and the SSID: "wifiAccess" from packet 761/765... etc.

 So let's do some aircrack-ng with the rockyou password list...